 Peanut and egg are the two common allergens with the most research to support introducing them to infants before their first birthday.
 More research is being done now to understand the best time to introduce other allergens.
-However, the experts agree that the evidence does not support withholding allergens before 4-6 months as a means to prevent food allergies.
+However, the experts agree that the evidence does not support withholding allergens after 4-6 months as a means to prevent food allergies.

 In fact, guidelines from the American Academy of Pediatrics and the National Institute of Allergy and Infectious Disease recommend introducing peanut foods in safe formats as early as 4-6 months to help prevent a potential peanut allergy.
 You can read more about that here.
 Eggs and other common allergens should be introduced to Baby at around 6 months old, or when your little one is developmentally ready for solid foods.